philipherlambang/kimi/README.md

 ### Kimi Themes
-**Kimi Themes** is a responsive Kimi web template.
+**Kimi Themes** is a responsive e-commerce or marketplace template.
 Based on **[Bootstrap 3](https://github.com/twbs/bootstrap)** framework.
 Fits to desktop HD, desktop, tablet and portrait.
 Check out the live preview on the link below.

 **Preview on [Kimi Themes](https://philipherlambang.github.io/kimi/)** **Find and use it any way you want**